Symbol1/Symbol1.github.io/vaseman/README.md

 ![Vaseman family jumping synchronously on a grass field](Jau-Pao%20Wang%202021-04-12.jpg) ↑ Jau-Pao Wang, April 2021, pen on paper.
-↑ Artist illustration of my family jumping synchronously on a grass field.
+↑ My family jump synchronously on a grass field.
 From left to right: wife, myself, father, mother, sister.
 We go on field trips a lot when we are all gathered in Taipei.

 ![Vaseman family wish you a happy new year](Jau-Pao%20Wang%202021-04-14.jpg) ↑ Jau-Pao Wang, April 2021, pen on paper.
-↑ Artist illustration of my family wishing you a happy new year.
-From left to
-  right: sister, father, mother, myself, and wife.
+↑ We wish you a happy new year.
+From left to right: sister, father, mother, myself, and wife.

 ![Vaseman couple happy with just-finished oriclip](Jau-Pao%20Wang%202021-05-20.jpg) ↑ Jau-Pao Wang, December 2020, pen on paper.
-↑ Artist illustration of we celebrating the completion of an [oriclip](../oriclip), that is, a binder clip sculpture.
+↑ Let us celebrate the completion of an [oriclip](../oriclip), that is, a binder clip sculpture.

 ![Vaseman petting Pluto as it is no longer a planet](Jau-Pao%20Wang%202021-06-27.jpg) ↑ Jau-Pao Wang, June 2021, pen on paper.
 ↑ Artist illustration of *Parity-Checked Strassen Algorithm*.
 This work defines a code that allows nine CPUs to compute a matrix-matrix multiplication collaboratively.
-Ghd collaboration is such that the failure of one CPU does not delay the final result.
+The collaboration is such that the failure of one CPU does not delay the final result.
 This is named *Pluto code* because there were once nine planets, until someday Pluto was reclassified as a dwarf planet.

 ![Vaseman celebrating for obtaining a PhD degree](Jau-Pao%20Wang%202021-08-20.jpg) ↑ Jau-Pao Wang, August 2021, pen on paper.
-↑ Artist illustration of me celebrating for obtaining a PhD degree.
+↑ I receive a PhD degree in Mathematics from University of Illinois Urbana-Champaign.
+My dissertation is titled [Complexity and Second Moment of the Mathematical Theory of Communication], which discusses capacity-achieving error-correcting codes and their complexities.
 Due to the pandemic, my family cannot attend the commencement; so it's only me.
+(Also the artist was busy.)

 ![Vaseman guiding digital animals to enter an ark](Jau-Pao%20Wang%202021-08-23.jpg) ↑ Jau-Pao Wang, August 2021, pen on paper.